 Freshman Tremont Waters earned all-league honors for rookies, averaging 15.9 points a game and posting the second most assists ever in a season at LSU (198) while easily topping the freshman record of Ben Simmons (158) set two seasons before.

-Skylar Mays represented the Tigers both on and off the court, moving seamlessly into the second point-guard spot in his two point guard system, averaging 11.3 points per game.
+Skylar Mays represented the Tigers both on and off the court, moving seamlessly into the second point-guard spot in Coach Wade's two point guard system, averaging 11.3 points per game.
 Mays also showed his ability in the classroom earning COSIDA second-team Academic All-America honors.